 - You can seat it into breadboard with some prodding, but prone to popping out due to short, spindly legs

-- Try soldering header pins to the legs (see photo below).
-Will make for a sturdy placement into breadboard and good soldering practice!
+- Try soldering header pins to the legs (see photo below) for sturdy placement into breadboard.
+Good soldering practice, too!
 Soldering supplies are available on bench in back corner of our lab room.
 Ask one of our staff of the pros at lab64 for a demo if you are new to soldering.

-- Try soldering header pins to the legs (see photo below).
-Will make for a sturdy placement into breadboard and good soldering practice!
+- Try soldering header pins to the legs (see photo below) for sturdy placement into breadboard.
+Good soldering practice, too!
 Soldering supplies are available on bench in back corner of our lab room.
 Ask one of our staff of the pros at lab64 for a demo if you are new to soldering.

-- The manufacturer datasheet is pretty primitive, lighted shaft datasheet is easier to read (design of both encoders is similar).
+- The manufacturer datasheet is pretty primitive, lighted shaft datasheet is easier to read.
 An overview of how a rotary encoder works from Adafruit.

 - 5-way navigation switch